-Add a boiling stick, heat the solution to the boiling point and add distilled water dropwise from a pipette while swirling the flask.
+Add distilled water dropwise from a pipette while swirling the flask.
 As each drop of water is added to the solution, it will turn cloudy for an instant and then it will clear.
 Continue to swirl and add water dropwise until the cloudiness persists while the solution is boiling.
 At this point add a few drops of methanol to make the solution clear again.
 Remove the flask from the hot plate and allow to cool to room temperature.
-When the solution has reached room temperature, place the flask in an ice-water bath along with another flask containing a couple of milliliters of methanol and water in the ratio of 5:1.
+When the solution has reached room temperature, place the flask in an icewater bath along with another flask containing a couple of milliliters of methanol and water in the ratio of 5:1.